iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 low, as Copilot tries to emulate the coding style of the input description.

 **Vince:**
-Meaning that the chances of generating copyrighted code are **not** zero.
+Meaning that the chances of generating copyrighted code is **not** zero.
 If you open an empty project without description, without context or any instructions, and just let Copilot generate code without any input, then there is a slightly higher chance that it will generate code that is copyrighted.
 But the chances are still very low.
 And _if_ it does happen, _then_ you're on legal untested grounds.
 There hasn't been a case in the year that Copilot has been